cheerz/guidelines/code-style.md

 #### Icons
 Icons defined in the design system must be set in the design module.
-They must be prefixed by `ic_` and postfixed by their size (24 or 16 dp).
+They must be prefixed by `ic_` and suffixed by their size (24 or 16 dp).

-Meaning for example `ic_activity_24` is for the icon named activity and with size 24x24.
+It means for example that `ic_activity_24` is for the icon named activity and with size 24x24.

 Icons are mono color, so they can be easily tinted when used.

 #### Design System images (AKA icons bicolors)
 These images which are vectors with multiple colors are also located in the design module if they are defined in the design system.
-The are prefixed by `img_` and postfixed by their size (meaning 160, 72 or 24 dp).
+The are prefixed by `img_` and suffixed by their size (meaning 160, 72 or 24 dp).

-Example `img_package_72`is for the image named package and with size 72x72.
+For instance `img_package_72`is for the image named package and with size 72x72.

 When importing the vector asset, remove hardcoded colors in the XML describing the icons and set the associated color (@color/foo).